Manjiz/olemop/packages/olemop-behavior-tree/README.md

 - [ ] 测试

-`@olemop/behavior-tree` is a Behavior-Tree module for pomelo project to implement AI.
+`@olemop/behavior-tree` is a Behavior-Tree module for olemop project to implement AI.
 More information about Behavior-Tree please refer other articles from Internet, such as [Understanding Behavior Trees](http://aigamedev.com/open/article/bt-overview/).

 ## Installation